kartik-dev/yelp_academic_dataset_review/README.md

 yelp-data-upload-to-HDFS.sh script will take dataset tar file as parameter and upload extracted json files to HDFS

-Spark SQL application for historical analysis of the dataset and run it as batch job periodically to reflect the changes in source dataset.
+Spark SQL application for historical analysis of the dataset and run it as batch job periodically to aggregate and store the output in cassandra.

-Interesting use-case, is to include web-based notebooks that enables faster interactive data-analytics than the Spark-shell like Zeppelin
+Another interesting use-case, is to include web-based notebooks that enables faster interactive data-analytics than the Spark-shell like Zeppelin

-Dockerized Spark base and spark driver application to be orchestrated and managed by Marathon on Mesos for better resource utilzation, high availability and fault tolerance
+Dockerized Spark base and spark driver application to be orchestrated and managed by Marathon on Mesos for better resource utilzation, high availability and fault tolerance (TBD)

 ### Solution Architecture